 When it comes to thread count, it is quality not quantity that matters.
 Many manufacturers up their thread count with inferior, short staple cotton yarns.
 At Undercover, we insist on long staple yarn derived from larger cotton bulbs.
 This produces a much finer yarn that’s more resistant to pilling and wear.

 Another important factor is the attention to detail and expertise that goes into the production process.
 Our manufacturers in Portugal have been operating for over 70 years, providing confidence that the products will stand the test of time, from the quality of the weave to components such as zips.
 You can also sleep easy knowing your bedding has been fairly produced without causing harm to the environment or the workers who crafted the products.

 If something sounds too good to be true, it probably is. £50 for an Egyptian cotton duvet set with a 600 thread count?
 Think about how much the raw materials must have cost once markups etc. have been taken off.
 While more expensive certainly doesn’t automatically mean better, beware of low prices promising luxurious quality.

 Certifications such as “OEKO-TEX” (free from harmful chemicals), “GOTS” (Global Organic Textile Standard) or the official “TENCEL™” designation are helpful quality indicators.
 The entire supply chain has to be audited on a regular basis for products to carry these rigorous standards.

 Temperature fluctuations during the night impacts our sleep negatively.
 Dagsmejan sleepwear is scientifically proven to help you to get a better night's sleep by staying in the ideal climatic comfort zone.

-Keep the best temperature for sleep this summer, with the most cooling pajamas.
-By combining eucalyptus fibres with the latest sleep technology, we have created the best cooling pajamas with our Stay Cool collection.
+Keep the best temperature for sleep this summer, with the most cooling pyjamas.
+By combining eucalyptus fibres with the latest sleep technology, we have created the best cooling pyjamas with our Stay Cool collection.